topfreegames/koa-datadog-middleware/README.md

 * telegraf: Use Telegraf's StatsD line protocol, which is slightly different than the rest default: false
 * sampleRate: Sends only a sample of data to StatsD for all StatsD methods.
 Can be overriden at the method level. default: 1
 * errorHandler: A function with one argument.
 It is called to handle various errors. default: none, errors are thrown/logger to console
+* metric: Name of the metric to be reported. default: "koa.router.response_time_ms"
+* reportingMethod: Reporting method to be used.
+Should be "histogram" or "distribution". default: "histogram"

 Note that two options (cacheDns and maxBufferSize) differs from the original lib.